Minhtam270293/natours/readme.md

   - Secure user authentication using JWT tokens stored in HTTP-only cookies.
   - Protects routes and ensures only authorized users can access sensitive features.

-- **Automated Testing**
+- **Basic Automated Testing**
-  - Basic automated tests using Jest for backend logic.
+  - Using Jest to test backend logic and APIs.
   - Selenium-based tests for end-to-end user flows.

 ---